jpmalta/pac_man_game_in_c/README.md

 During the second module of the project, the mapa.c and mapa.h files were added, and the Struct concepts were implemented.
 In the third module, I employed reusable functions and techniques for manipulating strings and data structures to enhance code modularity and efficiency.
 In the fourth module, I delved into the use of recursive functions, ensuring their proper implementation with appropriate exit points to prevent infinite loops.
+In the fifth module, we used the compilation directives #ifdef and #ifndef.